Omensah-15/TropiCare_/README.md

 ## For Health Workers

-Anyone can sign up as an individual for self-screening, exactly as before — or as a **health worker**, unlocking a patient-management layer on top of the same assessment engine:
+Health worker accounts add a patient-management layer on top of the same assessment engine:

-- **Register patients with consent** — name, age, gender, and community, gated on an explicit consent confirmation before any record is created.
+- **Patient registration with consent** — name, age, gender, and community, gated on an explicit consent confirmation.
-- **Screen on a patient's behalf** — run the full adaptive assessment for a registered patient rather than yourself, with the result and PDF report correctly attributed to them (not the worker's own account).
+- **Screening on a patient's behalf** — the worker runs the full adaptive assessment for a registered patient, with the result and PDF report attributed to that patient.
-- **Track a patient roster** — every registered patient shows their most recent risk tier, sorted highest-risk first, with full assessment history per patient.
+- **Patient roster** — every registered patient shows their most recent risk tier, sorted highest-risk first, with full assessment history per patient.
-- **Red-flag reporting** — PDF reports surface a high-visibility warning block when an assessment triggers a red-flag symptom pattern, so it can't be missed by a clinician skimming the report.
+- **Red-flag reporting** — PDF reports carry a high-visibility warning block whenever an assessment triggers a red-flag symptom pattern, so it can't be missed by a clinician skimming the report.

-A worker's own account never mixes with their patients' identities: reports for a worker-entered patient show that patient's own details, falling back to "Not provided" rather than ever substituting the worker's stored information.
+Reports for a worker-entered patient always show that patient's own details — falling back to "Not provided" rather than the worker's own stored information.

 ---